Birkbeck2/web-development/workshops/accessibility/index.md

    review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review)
    :::

-## Part 2: Test someone else’s webpage (required for homework)
+## Test someone else’s webpage

-1. Please do at least two types of testing on the webpage that you have been invited to review.
+6. Please do at least two types of testing on the webpage that you have been invited to review.

    ::: info Types of accessibility testing
    [Automated accessibility